aneuhold/tracktory/docs/infrastructure/deployment-guide.md

 Step 6 - Custom domains

-- Frontend: Add your domain in Vercel.
-Vercel suggests DNS records.
-Create them in Cloudflare.
+- Frontend: Add your Tracktory domain in Vercel (could be app.yourdomain.com or a separate domain).
+Vercel provides DNS targets.
+Create these records in Cloudflare.
 Use proxied CNAME where supported
-- API: In Cloudflare, create CNAME api -> Cloud Run hostname.
+- API: In Cloudflare, create CNAME api.yourdomain.com -> Cloud Run hostname.
 Start as DNS only (gray cloud) for simplicity; you can proxy later
 - R2 assets (optional): Create a custom domain (cdn.yourdomain.com) to expose public images via R2.
 Start with private plus signed URLs if preferred
+- **Existing sites**: Your current Netlify sites (tonyneuhold.com, wiki.tonyneuhold.com) should continue working unchanged

+**DNS Management Best Practices**:

+- Keep existing Netlify sites on "DNS only" (gray cloud) until you're confident in the setup
+- Use subdomains for new services (api., app., cdn.) to avoid conflicts
+- Consider using a separate domain for Tracktory if you want to keep existing setup completely isolated

 Step 7 - CI/CD